CTV News declares NDP majority in B.C. election

 CTV News is projecting Horgan's NDP could win as many as 55 of the province's current 87 seats, or 63 per cent.
 The BC Liberals finished the night leading in 29 seats and the Greens were projected to win 3.

-Furstenau's Greens managed to secure a third seat in West Vancouver-Sea to Sky, but failed to win former leader Andrew Weaver's old riding of Oak Bay-Gordon Head.
+Early results showed Furstenau's Greens ahead in West Vancouver-Sea to Sky, but the party failed to win former leader Andrew Weaver's old riding of Oak Bay-Gordon Head.
 Weaver left the party on prickly terms earlier this year to sit as an independent, and threw his support behind Horgan during the campaign.

-Conservative Leader Trevor Bolin failed to secure his riding of Peace River North, falling thousands of votes behind BC Liberal incumbent Dan Davies despite a spirited campaign.
+Conservative Leader Trevor Bolin also came up short in his riding of Peace River North, falling thousands of votes behind BC Liberal incumbent Dan Davies despite a spirited campaign.